 I genuinely feel like Corey is a good dad and I genuinely feel like he is getting hosed by the child support agreement.

 For all the many ways that the girls get screwed on this show -- and there are many -- it's not just them.
 Sure, Jenelle and Chelsea were left holding the bag (er, baby) when their ne'er-do-well boyfriends split.
 And sure, that's the cliche.
 We see it time and again on 16 & Pregnant.
 It's a real thing.

 But it's also true that some boys who want to be involved get screwed as well.
 I have no idea whether Ali and Aleeyah need the money Corey will provide.
 Maybe they do.
 Maybe Leah could have just asked Corey and left it alone.

 I have no idea if Kailyn really had a choice about leaving the state or not, but to me, it seems like once you make the decision to have a kid with someone, you also agree to stay near them.
 Period.
 End of story.
 Don't like it?
 Don't have a kid with a person.

-Do you think he should be paying through the courts?
+Do you think Kailyn should be allowed to move?

 Image via MTV